YahooArchive/mojito/docs/dev_guide/faq/index.rst

 ------------

 .. _moj_different_templating:
-.. topic:: **Can I use a different templating system other than Mustache?**
+.. topic:: **Can I use a different templating system other than Handlebars?**

-    Mojito currently only comes with a Mustache rendering engine, but you can add other rendering engines for templating systems such as EJS or Jade.
+    Mojito currently only comes with a Handlebars rendering engine, but you can add other rendering engines for templating systems such as EJS or Jade.
 See the `View Engine <../topics/mojito_extensions.html#view-engines>`_ documentation for implementation details.